Now as the vaccine rolls out across cities, states, and further afield, we may have that long hoped-for normality cresting the horizon.

 A pre-pandemic study by the Urban Institute – a research center based in Washington DC – also found eighty percent of nonprofits relied on volunteers, but did not have the knowledge to engage and adequately manage them effectively.

-This shortfall of volunteer management is an area worth attention now, especially in light of the two thirds of volunteers having stepped away from their previous nonprofit duties.
+This shortfall of volunteer management is an area worth attention now, especially in light of the two-thirds of volunteers having stepped away from their previous nonprofit duties.
 I’ve added an extra few cost-free ideas to help manage volunteer re-engagement at this critical time:

 - Formal volunteer retraining: Having a system created to help guide the volunteer into the ways and methods of your nonprofit.
 A booklet or PDF created to help inform the volunteer on the general background and vision of your organization.
 Plus giving them an idea of where volunteers can constantly make the most impact.

-- Being specific about the individual: Sending the volunteer general emails about donor drives which go out to everyone, undermines the personal relationship between your nonprofit and those working within it.
+- Being specific about the individual: Sending the volunteer general emails about donor drives that go out to everyone, undermines the personal relationship between your nonprofit and those working within it.
 Make sure the volunteer communications are something unique and personalized to them, avoiding the generic.
 A small personal touch is an appropriate reminder of how valued they are.

 - Teamwork and vision: Giving the volunteer a chance to feel fully engaged as part of something bigger.

 Renewed efforts should be taken to keep individual volunteers included and valued within the whole team now.
 Try implementing paid/non-paid staff brainstorming meetings/Zoom calls.
 They offer the volunteer a sense of friendship alongside their service.
-This is a great way to ensure long term volunteer re-engagement and loyalty to the nonprofits vision.
+This is a great way to ensure long-term volunteer re-engagement and loyalty to the nonprofit’s vision.